 The Hard-to-Reach Population Methods Research Group is a collaborative interdisciplinary group of researchers from several universities:

-Dr. Mark S. Handcock is Professor of Statistics in the Department of Statistics
+Dr. Mark S. Handcock is Distinguished Professor of Statistics in the Department of Statistics

 at the University of California – Los Angeles.